Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 ### Impact of human activity
+As already demonstrated, there is high interdependence between the land, biosphere and atmosphere.
+If just one of these are disturbed, there is a consequence on all the other aspects.

 70% of deforestation in the area is cattle ranching.
 In total, deforestaton peaked at 20k km^2^/yr in around 2005.

 The effects of deforestation are wide-ranging.
 Converting trees into pasture increases runoff by 27x.
 Rainforests also have significantly greater humidity and convectional rainfall versus pastures, decreasing the likelihood of cloud formation downwind from them.
 This can cause droughts and greater aridity at a national or global scale.
 Deforestation in one area makes other forests unexposed also more likely to be at risk through environmental degredation, potentially causing a snowballing effect of damages to not only the ecosystem but the carbon and water cycles at large.